north-road/slyr/docs/user_guide/limitations.md

 > Proposed solution: waiting on GDAL to develop the ability to read rasters in GDB.

-## Rule-based classification symbology ##
+## Rule-based renderers ##
-One of our favourites features of **QGIS** Symbology is the ability to create efficient cartography through the use of Rule-Based classifications.
+One of our favourites features of **QGIS** Symbology is the ability to create efficient cartography through the use of Rule-Based renderers (Rule-Based classification symbology).
 There is currently no direct equivalent in ArcGIS Pro.
 Therefore, if your **QGIS** project has many layers based on rule-based classifications, try this for a workaround.
 > Workaround: Painful - yes, Inefficient - yes - but let's manually capture the rule-based classification in the layer's  field.